stonepros/stone/doc/rados/configuration/osd-config-ref.rst

 Backfilling
 ===========

-When you add or remove Ceph OSD Daemons to a cluster, CRUSH will rebalance the cluster by moving placement groups to or from Ceph OSDs to restore balanced utilization.
+When you add or remove Stone OSD Daemons to a cluster, CRUSH will rebalance the cluster by moving placement groups to or from Stone OSDs to restore balanced utilization.
 The process of migrating placement groups and the objects they contain can reduce the cluster's operational performance considerably.
-To maintain operational performance, Ceph performs this migration with 'backfilling', which allows Ceph to set backfill operations to a lower priority than requests to read or write data.
+To maintain operational performance, Stone performs this migration with 'backfilling', which allows Stone to set backfill operations to a lower priority than requests to read or write data.